JKUOL/100_days_of_code_python/day_1_band_name_generator/README_day_1.md

 First Pet's Name: The name of the user's first pet.
 After the user inputs this information, the script combines these two names to create a fun and personalized band name.

+## Example

+What is the name of your hometown?
+Austin

+What's the name of your first pet?
+Whiskers

+The name of your band is Austin Whiskers

 ## Educational Value
 This script is particularly useful for beginners in Python for several reasons: